Ways to SEO Infographics Like a Genius

 • URLs: Your URL is your webpage’s website address – keep it short.

-• Title Tags: Your title tag is the text (50-60 characters in length) you see displayed on the browser tab of each webpage.
-It’s also the headline above your meta description that appears in your Google search results.
+• Title Tags: Your title tag is the text (50-60 characters in length) displayed on each webpage’s browser tab.
+The headline above your meta description also appears in your Google search results.

 • Header Tags: Header tags are paragraph headers in your webpage’s content.

 • Image File Name: Your file name is the name you give your images when you save them.
 Be sure to use hyphens between keywords.
-For example, if your keyword phrase is “Best Chicago Dentists” then your image’s file name should be: Best-Chicago-Dentists.jpg
+For example, if your keyword phrase is “Best Chicago Dentists,” your image’s file name should be Best-Chicago-Dentists.jpg.

-• ALT Text: When seeing impaired people have their web browser verbally describe images to them, the browser is reading the ALT text.
+• ALT Text: When impaired people have their web browser verbally describe images to them, the browser reads the ALT text.
 Make sure your ALT text makes sense in this context.

-• Schema Markup: For any contact page or location landing page you create you’ll want to add what’s called Scheme markup.
-These are simple tags that tell Google, Bing, and Yahoo your location data.
+• Schema Markup: For any contact page or location landing page you create, you’ll want to add Scheme markup.
+These simple tags tell Google, Bing, and Yahoo your location data.
 If you’re using WordPress, this plug-in makes it easy.

 Other on-page SEO things you need to do: